chiyouhen/connproxy/README.md

-# Connect Proxy by with Python3
+# Connect Proxy with Python3
-I write this for learning python3 asyncio.
+I wrote this for learning work with asyncio in python3.
 It is very simple.
 No exception processing, only some simple lines and functions.

 # TODO
 1. Try to support all http method?